SupaxInc/data-structure-and-algorithms/README.md

 **Optimized Approach[O(n)]:** Normal traversal through a linked list

 **Solution:** Iteratively reverse a singly-linked list by using a temp pointer of the next current node then using the next node of the current node to point to the previous node effectively creating a reversal.
 The current node then becomes the temp pointer to restart the process again.

+## 21 - Merged Two Sorted Lists

+**Optimized Approach[O(n)]:** Normal traversal through a linked list

+**Solution:** Point the merged list to a reference to a dummy node, the dummy node will be used to traverse and create the sorted list by connecting it to the list with the smallest value each iteration.

+**Gotchas:**

+- Merged list needs to point to a dummy node to reference the head of the new sorted list as it will traverse to the tail end
+- Since while loop may exist early with a list still having remaining elements, we need to connect the dummy node to the remaining elements
+- Use Chat GPT as a visualization of how the iterative process works:
+    - Initialization: mergedList -> [dummy node]
+    - Moving dummy node to the next node: mergedList -> [dummy node] -> [1]
+    - Moving dummy node to the next node: mergedList -> [dummy node] -> [1] -> [2]
+    - Returning the next node of mergedList:  [1] -> [2]